mbrezu/Shovel/ClGettingStarted.md

    functions which accept a variable number of arguments.

-User-defined primitives should handle their own conditions/exceptions and return values appropriate for the exceptional situation
+User-defined primitives should handle their own conditions/exceptions and return values appropriate for the exceptional situation;
-- ShovelScript doesn't have exception handling.
+ShovelScript doesn't have exception handling.

 A simple example with two user-defined primitives: